Great Salt Lake: Elevated mercury levels

 During a survey in the mid-1990s, U.S. Geological Survey and U.S. Fish and Wildlife Service researchers discovered a high level of methylmercury in the Great Salt Lake with 25 nanograms per liter of water.
 For comparison, a fish consumption advisory was issued at the Florida Everglades after water there was found to contain 1 nanogram per liter.
 The extremely high methylmercury concentrations have been only in the lake's anoxic deep brine layer (monimolimnion) below a depth of 20 ft, but concentrations are also moderately high up in the water column where there is oxygen to support brine shrimp and brine flies.
 The toxic metal shows up throughout the lake's food chain, from brine shrimp to eared grebes and cinnamon teal.

-The finding of high mercury levels prompted further studies, and a health advisory warning hunters not to eat common goldeneye or northern shoveler, two species of duck found in the lake.
+The finding of high mercury levels prompted further studies and a health advisory warning hunters not to eat common goldeneye or northern shoveler, two species of duck found in the lake.
 It has been stated that this does not pose a risk to other recreational users of the lake.
 After later studies were conducted with a larger number of birds, the advisories were revised and another was added for cinnamon teal.
 Seven other species of duck were studied and found to have levels of mercury below EPA guidelines, thus being determined safe to eat.

-A study in 2010 suggested that the main source of the mercury is from atmospheric deposition from worldwide industry, rather than local sources.
+A study in 2010 suggests that the main source of the mercury is from atmospheric deposition from worldwide industry, rather than local sources.
 As water levels rise and fall, mercury accumulation does as well.
-About 16% of the mercury is from rivers, and 84% is from the atmosphere as an inorganic form, which is converted into more toxic methylmercury by bacteria which thrive in the more saline water of the North arm affected by the causeway.
+About 16% of the mercury is from rivers, and 84% is from the atmosphere as an inorganic form, which is converted into more toxic methylmercury by bacteria which thrive in the more saline water of the northern arm affected by the causeway.
 A 2020 study found high concentrations of mercury in the lake's sediments, a consequence from smelting and mining activities in the surrounding mountains.
-The mercury and other metals can contaminate the overlying water, and in turn, move into brine shrimp and other organisms.
+The mercury and other metals can contaminate the overlying water and in turn move into brine shrimp and other organisms.

+Pollution

+In 2019 a company owned by the polygamous Kingston family was fined $27,519 for intentionally polluting storm drains and main surface waters that feed the Great Salt Lake by illegally dumping chemicals into them.
+American Chemical LLC was located in Portage, Utah, on the site of Washakie.
+According to paperwork from an inspection in 2022, caustic/phosphoric acid that according to the company was stored inside a building was found to be actually stored outside.
+The company was shut down in 2024.
+The company's agent is Jeremiah Daniel Kingston, whose prior record of poor environmental and ecological stewardship included charges in 2019 for starving 46 cows to death.